rrnyquist/ebenezer/_Scripture/ESV/20_Proverbs.md

 Whoever conceals his transgressions will not prosper, but he who confesses and forsakes them will obtain mercy. ^2813

-Blessed is the one who fears the Lord always, but whoever hardens his heart will fall into calamity. ^2814
+Blessed is the one who fears the LORD always, but whoever hardens his heart will fall into calamity. ^2814

 Like a roaring lion or a charging bear is a wicked ruler over a poor people. ^2815